All Library locations will be closed Monday, January 19 for Martin Luther King, Jr. Birthday.

 For example, winter is a great time to prepare for spring planting.
 Whether you’ve tried that before or it’s uncharted territory, check out flower and vegetable seeds, gardening books, and cookbooks at the Ruiz Branch’s Seed Library.

-If you want to dig into new hobbies, the Library has you covered there, too.
+If you want to dig into other new hobbies, the Library has you covered there, too.
 From art classes to book clubs to writing classes at different branches, brush up on old skills or learn something unfamiliar.
+Tap into your creative side and learn how to knit or sew on Craftsy.
+Explore a new language on pronunciator.

-The Library’s Kathleen Kennedy, a career and personal finance specialist who connects patrons to job search resources, says this time of year invites us to pause and reflect.
+And that's okay.
+The Library’s Kathleen Kennedy, a career and personal finance specialist who connects patrons to job search resources, says to think of this time of year as an invitation to pause and reflect.

 “The new year is a great time to step back, take a look, and figure out: Have I stayed too long in my current position?
 Do I want to try a whole other area?”
 Kennedy says.
 “And so, with that sometimes comes: Do I need new education or short-term training?”